About KCTFHR

 About Kootenai County

 Kootenai County is located in northern Idaho on the Washington state border.
 The county seat is located in Coeur d'Alene, Idaho.
 It is Idaho's third most populous county, but ranks only twenty-third in total area.
 About 5.4% (or 70.6 sq. miles) of the county is water, and almost one-third of the county is federal land.
-Recreation and tourism employment are important to the county as are jobs in trade and services supporting the North Idaho region.
+Recreation and tourism employment are important to the County as are jobs in trade and services supporting the North Idaho region.

 Kootenai County has good public education facilities.
 For higher education, there is North Idaho College located in Coeur d'Alene.
 In addition, both Lewis-Clark State College and the University of Idaho offer upper division and graduate courses.